-At Roy Law Group, we have been battling disability cases and nothing else, since 2009.
-This area of law is incredibly complicated.
+At Roy Law Group, we have been battling disability insurance cases and nothing else, since 2009.
+This area of the law is incredibly complicated.
 Let our team of experts handle everything for you.
 If we take on your case, you are in a winning battle.

 Contact us to learn how we can help you, today.